-The mean streets (and sidewalks) of Lisbon, Portugal.
+The mean streets (and sidewalks) of Lisbon Portugal.

-The sidewalks in the Old Quarter—and many of the surrounding streets—are surfaced with roughly cut, thick white tiles laid in a geometric pattern that often includes a contrasting design inset with a second darker color, typically black.
+The sidewalks in the Old Quarter—and many of the surrounding streets—are surfaced with roughly cut, thick white tiles laid in a geometric pattern.
+It often includes a contrasting design inset with a second darker color, typically black.
+Very cool.

 For walkers, the unstable and undulating tile surface creates tripping hazards that quickly destroy your calves and tiny ankle muscles.
-For drivers, the slick hard tile stones provide zero traction in the wet and impersonate rumble-strips in the dry, pounding vehicle suspensions like a f#%&ing jackhammer.
+For drivers, the slick hard tile stones provide zero traction in the wet.
+It also impersonates rumble-strips in the dry, pounding vehicle suspensions like a f#%&ing jackhammer.

-Worse, the calçada road surface wears out faster than concrete and costs more than asphalt to replace—it’s a lose-lose situation for everyone but the Road Repair Workers' Union.
+Worse, the calçada road surface wears out faster than concrete and costs more than asphalt to replace.
+It's a lose-lose situation for everyone but the Road Repair Workers' Union.

-Lisbon, Portugal is a very walkable city, assuming you like blisters.
+Lisbon Portugal is a very walkable city, assuming you like blisters.

 Not surprisingly, these tiny mechanized vehicles fly around Lisbon's roads like swarms of murder hornets with a vendetta against gawking tourists.
-Fortunately, the locals drive on the right (i.e., correct) side of the road in Portugal—like sane, normal people—so it's less likely that the Portuguese medical examiner will list your cause of death as “UberEats Scooter.”
+Fortunately, the locals drive on the right (i.e., correct) side of the road in Portugal—like sane, normal people.
+So it's less likely that the Portuguese medical examiner will list your cause of death as “UberEats Scooter.”